-When the open type CVS system is used in the test facility, the exhaust gas shall not leak from the connecting part of the sampling pipe(s) of the CVS system and the tailpipe(s) of the test motorcycle.
+When the open type CVS system is used in the test facility, the exhaust gas shall not leak from the connecting part of the sampling pipe(s) of CVS system and tailpipe(s) of test moped.
 The exhaust gas leakage shall be checked.